Siddharth1101/Siddharth1101/README.md

 From my undergraduate experience, I've also crossed paths with *Verilog, ARM, AVR*

 I predominantly use Visual Studio Code and Jupyter notebooks for the majority of my coding assignments involving Python/C++.
+Other applications/OS I frequently use are Git, Linux and MATLAB.

 ### Technical Skills